 Broadly, we can support most general charitable purposes recognised both in the UK and in the US, but because we are a Christian charity, we are not able to support charitable activities that oppose the Christian faith or advance another faith.

-If we have not made a Grant to a particular Recipient before, we will need to determine their eligibility under UK and US rules by sending them a Recipient application form.
+If we have not made a Grant to a particular Partner before, we will need to determine their eligibility under UK and US rules by sending them a Partner application form.
 We will follow a thorough eligibility process to check this out for you.
-As a result this may take a few weeks, particularly if the Recipient is outside of the UK.
+As a result, this may take a few weeks, particularly if the Partner is outside of the UK.

 How To Request Grants

-Depending on how you manage your giving, you can request that your Gift into the Giving Account, and the Gift Aid, are linked to the Grant from your Giving Account.
-This means that the Gift Aid will automatically be Granted to your chosen Recipient(s) proportionately.
+Depending on how you manage your giving, you can request that your Top-up into the Giving Account, and the Gift Aid, are linked to the Grant from your Giving Account.
+This means that the Gift Aid will automatically be Granted to your chosen Partner(s) proportionately.
 Alternatively, the reclaimed UK tax can simply be added to your account balance, ready for future Grant requests.

-If you do not wish us to provide Recipients with your name and contact details when your Grant is arranged, you can request Grants to be anonymous.
+If you do not wish us to provide Partners with your name and contact details when your Grant is arranged, you can request Grants to be anonymous.

-- Donations For a Specific Purpose: Grants to charitable organisations will normally be applied to their general funds, however you may request that your Grant is allocated for a specific purpose by specifying an area of work, or providing a specific reference to this effect.
+- Grants For a Specific Purpose: Grants to charitable organisations will normally be applied to their general funds, however you may request that your Grant is allocated for a specific purpose by specifying an area of work or providing a specific reference to this effect.

-- Large Donations: We may need to undertake extra due diligence checks in relation to the Recipient and the purpose of the Grant.
-Stewardship America must follow protective legislation to ensure that Gifts in and Grants out are checked which means that on some occasions, there may be a delay.
+- Large Grants: We may need to undertake extra due diligence checks in relation to the Partner and the purpose of the Grant.
+Stewardship America must follow protective legislation to ensure that Top-ups and Grants out are checked which means that on some occasions, there may be a delay.
 Where there is a long delay or we are unable to arrange your Grant, we will always keep you updated.

 We deduct a charge from your Giving Account for administering your giving.
 This covers our costs and to help us continue our charitable objectives.
 Our Trustees Annual Report and accounts are available each year on our website and provide up to date information on all of Stewardship America’s activities.
 In the event that we make a surplus from any of our charitable activities, this will always be put back into our charitable work and to further our charitable objectives.